TrossenRobotics/trossen_arm_mujoco/README.md

 ## Troubleshoot

-if you encounter rendering issues or need a clean MuJoCo setup on Linux.
+if you encounter rendering issues or need a clean MujoCo setup on Linux.
 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```
 Here's what it does:
 - Reinstalls OpenGL-related libraries (`libgl1-mesa-glx`, `libgl1-mesa-dri`, `mesa-utils`) to fix rendering issues.
-- Installs GLFW (`libglfw3`, `libglfw3-dev`), required for MuJoCo simulations.
+- Installs GLFW (`libglfw3`, `libglfw3-dev`), required for MujoCo simulations.
 - Sets the `MUJOCO_GL=egl` environment variable to enable headless rendering using EGL.
 - Updates the `.bashrc` file so the environment variable persists across terminal sessions.
 - Prompts the user to restart the terminal or reload `.bashrc` for changes to take effect.